jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 # Social Media
 Social media can be good resources, but they can also be cesspools.
 Some platforms let you create lists of accounts you follow.
-I have found that these lists tend to have little or not additional content added to them.
+I have found that these lists tend to have little or not additional content inserted in these feeds.
+You mostly see only what you want to see.

-While curated lists filters content, they cannot filter out what's posted by those you follow.
+While curated lists filters content, they cannot filter what's posted by those you follow.
 Some people use their accounts to post computer related content only.
-Some also use them to post their personal and often political views.
+Some also use their accounts to post their personal and often political views.
-Your only options are to compartmentalize what people post or don't both with these accounts.
+Your only options are to compartmentalize and ignore what people post when you encounter posts that align with your personal views, or don't follow them at all.

 Here are some currated lists:
 * [Twitter/X Computer Science](https://x.com/i/lists/919677157915463680) - Currated by me